BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 It's worth noting that templates don't *have* to be implemented only at the page level.
 Suppose you're using a template to lay out the highest-level elements of the site (header, sidebar, content area) as you'll see in the next section, you may find that you *also* want templates to lay out content within the content area!

-Templates are an excellent choice anywhere *a consistent layout* is reused with *different content*.
+> Templates are an excellent choice anywhere a consistent layout is reused with different content.

 ### Rules of Templates